UI functionalities and features

 Real-time behavior of the navigator

-In the navigator, changes are not updated in real time, meaning new, removed or renamed devices or groups will not be updated immediately.
+In the navigator, changes are not updated in real time, meaning new, removed or renamed devices or groups are not updated immediately.

 Example